Darshittank/Paginate/README.md

 If you like this project, please give it a ⭐ on GitHub!
 It helps others discover it too.

-Made with ❤️ and lots of LexigoTrix!
+Made with ❤️ and lots of Paginate!

 ## 🚀 **Installation**